-How a top UK contractor implemented BIMcollab for all of their projects
+How a top UK contractor implemented BIMcollab in all of their projects

 Want to learn from the best?
 In our Driving Model Quality event series we invite BIM professionals to walk us through their successful way of working.
 This customer story is a summary of the highlights of this event starring Sir Robert McAlpine.
 Are you interested in the video of this event?
 You can watch the recording here.

 Sir Robert McAlpine (SRM) is a contractor company with more than 150 years experience, that works both on building and infrastructure areas, and which has delivered numerous iconic projects in the UK.
 They work with a whole multitude of different clients, ranging from health care, to land owners to the whole civil, having clients like Highways England.

 Nick Leach, Head of Digital Construction at SRM, says that they have BIM mandated across many projects, but they identified that an improvement on how they recorded and adopted issue management within their coordination process with BIM was still necessary.
 They saw that they needed to reduce the admin and move to a more digitalized method and approach for the issue management delivery.
 It was clear to them that they needed a management tool that could help them move that process forward, and that was when they decided to implement BIMcollab within the company.

 Having identified the need for an issue management platform, they undertook an evaluation process of the solutions available on the market, and after considering various factors, decided to launch a pilot project with BIMcollab and obtain feedback from the project teams on that pilot project.

 At first, they got resistance from their supply chain for various reasons, and they had to take time to demonstrate the tool to them.
 Once that was done, the stakeholders recognized the benefits that BIMcollab unlocked for them, and this resulted in a much greater acceptance among the teams, so SRM decided to implement BIMcollab throughout their process.